Freya-Vivariums/.github/profile/README.md

 A vivarium offers a means to introduce the tranquility and rythms of the natural world into your living space.

 The **Freya Vivarium Control System** is designed to help manage and maintain the environment within your vivarium, using advanced climate control to support its natural cycles.
+By processing data from sensors within the vivarium, such as temperature, humidity and light levels, Freya calculates the necessary actions for the actuators - such as heaters, humidifiers and lighting - to maintain the desired environment.

 <br clear="right"/>